semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-jenkins-ui.md

 }
 </ul>

-# Setting up Semgrep Supply Chain with Jenkins UI
+# Set up Semgrep Supply Chain with Jenkins UI

 When running a CI job, the Jenkins UI Git plugin creates a detached `HEAD` ref by default.
 This causes Semgrep Supply Chain (SSC) to send a repository's branch name as `HEAD` to Semgrep AppSec Platform, instead of using the actual branch name.
 As a result, the Supply Chain findings may not display by default.
 This document explains how to set up Jenkins to fix this behavior for users of the **Jenkins UI Git plugin**.

-## Verifying that there are findings to send to Semgrep AppSec Platform
+## Verify that there are findings to send to Semgrep AppSec Platform

 These steps are optional, but it is recommended to perform the following procedure to verify that there are findings that Semgrep AppSec Platform is not displaying from your Jenkins job.